MicrosoftDocs/dataexplorer-docs/data-explorer/adx-governance.md

 ### When to use multiple clusters

-Multiple clusters are completly isolated by default.
+Multiple clusters are completely isolated by default.
 It is possible to share data using [follower database](follower.md) if it is needed.

 * When different compute should be used for different workloads
 * When different networking configuration must be used for different workloads, e.g. cluster A should be accessible from VNET X but not from VNET Y